Concept | Sort recipe¶

 Our goal is to output a dataset sorted by predictions for each country.

-Finally, after running the recipe, our output dataset contains rows sorted by the customer’s country of origin, and the prediction of revenue.
-In addition, DSS has computed the dense rank for each row so that each row is ranked within its ordered group.
+After running the recipe, our output dataset contains rows sorted by the customer’s country of origin and the prediction of revenue.
+In addition, Dataiku has appended three computed columns, which we will explain further.

 Let’s understand the three new columns:

 _rank contains a row’s ranking based on its value in the sorting column(s).
 When there is a tie between rankings, subsequent rankings will skip ranks based on the number of ties there are.

 _dense_rank contains the dense rank of each row.
 This is the same as the row’s ranking, but rankings are consecutive, as no ranks are skipped.